Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 St Lukes worker may have caught Covid on bus

-The St Lukes worker may have been on the same bus as another positive case, Bloomfield said, which underlined the importance of wearing a mask on public transport.
+The St Lukes mall worker may have been on the same bus as another positive case, Bloomfield said, which underlined the importance of wearing a mask on public transport.

-The St Lukes mall case has been linked to the existing cluster through genomic sequencing.
+The case has been linked to the existing cluster through genomic sequencing, he said.

+If there is a link to the bus trip between the St Lukes case and another positive case, bus card data can be used to contact all the people on the bus at that time, Bloomfield said.

+"This bus journey, the morning of August 12, was just before Auckland went into alert level 3.
+That's the value of having that wider restriction on movement."

-There are eight people receiving hospital-level care for Covid-19 - two in Auckland City Hospital, one in North Shore and five in Middlemore.
+Eight people are receiving hospital-level care for Covid-19 - two in Auckland City Hospital, one in North Shore and five in Middlemore.

 One person at Middlemore remains in ICU.

-One person in Waikato was hospitalised but not related to Covid-19.
+One Covid-positive person in Waikato was hospitalised but not related to Covid-19.

-There are 143 people linked to the cluster who have been moved into the Auckland quarantine facility.
-This includes 70 people who have tested positive.
+The 143 people linked to the cluster have been moved into the Auckland quarantine facility, including 70 who have tested positive.

 There are now 1315 confirmed cases, and 105 active cases.